paperless-ngx/paperless-ngx/docs/development.md

 the admin is used.
 However, some of these are still shown on the front end (such as error messages).

-- The django application does localization according to the [django documentation](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/).
+- The django application does localization according to the [Django documentation](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/).
 - The source language of the project is "en_US".
-- Localization files end up in the folder "src/locale/".
+- Localization files end up in the folder `src/locale/`.
 - In order to extract strings from the application, call `python3 manage.py makemessages -l en_US`.
 This is important after making changes to translatable strings.